kraken-io/kraken-node/README.md

 });
 ````

-The `data` object will contain `kraked_url` key pointing directly to the optimized file location in your Amazon S3 account:
+The `data` object will contain `kraked_url` key pointing directly to the optimized file in your Amazon S3 account:

 ````js
 {